An area-bounce exchanging bijection on a large subset of Dyck paths: Introduction

 The subject of $(q, t)$-Catalan combinatorics arose in the study of diagonal harmonics by Garsia--Haiman~\cite{garsia-haiman-1996} and has given rise to a rich body of work involving objects counted by Catalan numbers~\cite{garsia-haglund-2002,haglund-2003,haglund-loehr-2005,loehr-2005,haglund-2008,pappe-paul-schilling-2022}.
 In its simplest formulation, there are two statistics on Dyck paths known as \emph{area} and \emph{bounce} which have a symmetric joint distribution; see \cref{sec:def} for the basic definitions.
 There are other known statistics which have the same distribution, such as \emph{dinv}~\cite[Corollary~5.6.1]{haglund-2008}, \emph{depth}~\cite[Eq.
 (2.6)]{pappe-paul-schilling-2022} and \emph{ddinv}~\cite[Eq.
 (2.7)]{pappe-paul-schilling-2022}, but we will focus only on area and bounce in this article.

 There are very few bijective results in this area.
-The most well-known is the so-called \emph{zeta map}~\cite[Theorem 3.15]{haglund-2008}, which is a bijection on Dyck paths which takes the pair (area, dinv) to (bounce, area).
-In recent work of Pappe--Paul--Schilling, natural bijections are constructed showing that area and depth, as well as dinv and ddinv, have symmetric joint distributions~\cite[Theorem 3.19]{pappe-paul-schilling-2022}.
+The most well-known is the so-called \emph{zeta map}~\cite[Theorem 3.15]{haglund-2008}, which is a bijection on Dyck paths which takes the pair (area, dinv) to (bounce, area). {Lee--Li--Loehr~\cite{lee-li-loehr-2014,lee-li-loehr-2018} have constructed a bijection for certain subsets of Dyck paths which switch the dinv and area statistics.
+Han--Lee--Li--Loehr have further considerably extended the work of Lee--Li--Loehr in a series of articles~\cite{han-lee-li-loehr-2020,han-lee-li-loehr-2022}. } In recent work of Pappe--Paul--Schilling~\cite[Theorem 3.19]{pappe-paul-schilling-2022}, natural bijections are constructed showing that area and depth, as well as dinv and ddinv, have symmetric joint distributions.

-In this work, we make progress on a longstanding open problem~\cite[Open Problem 3.11]{haglund-2008} by exhibiting a bijection between area and bounce statistics on a nontrivial subset of Dyck paths.
+In this work, we make progress on a longstanding open problem of Haglund's \cite[Open Problem 3.11]{haglund-2008} by exhibiting a {direct} bijection between area and bounce statistics on a nontrivial subset of Dyck paths. {Since our bijection is close in spirit of the works of Han, Lee, Li and Loehr (HLLL for short), we point out the key differences.}

+{ First of all, the bijection of HLLL works on what they call \emph{Dyck partitions}, which are the partitions formed by the cells above the Dyck paths.
+Therefore, the size of the Dyck path does not matter to them.
+In one sense, this is good because this bijection is uniform for all sizes.
+They are also able to show a complete bijection for Dyck paths up to size $7$.
+Lee--Li--Loehr first show a bijection between two small subsets of Dycks paths.
+Secondly, they conjecture~\cite[Conjecture 6.9]{lee-li-loehr-2018} that all Dyck paths can be decomposed into disjoint sets which are in bijection.
+The other papers of HLLL make progress on this conjecture.
+In particular, they prove properties that these sets must satisfy.
+As a result, they are able to extend their bijection for Dyck paths up to size $11$. }

+{ On the other hand, in our work, we construct an explicit bijection which works for every fixed size.
+We have verified that our bijections are different, even after using the zeta map~\cite[Theorem 3.15]{haglund-2008} to compare our results, but it is difficult to make a direct comparison between our bijections.
+In our bijection, the Dyck path $p_{n,\lambda}$ is mapped to $p_{n,\lambda'}$ (see \eqref{def-pnalpha}), which seems a natural property to have.
+However, HLLL only conjecture that their bijection will extend the bijection $\zeta^{-1}(p_{n,\lambda}) \leftrightarrow \zeta^{-1}(p_{n,\lambda'})$.
+We do show a lower bound that is exponential in the size, but their techniques do not seem to allow them to give bounds for any fixed size. }

 The plan of this article is as follows.
 We first give the basic definitions in \cref{sec:def}.

 We present the bijection in \cref{sec:bij}.
 We first define operators that modify the Dyck path by adding or removing boxes in \cref{sec:ops}.
 We then construct the bijection and prove that exponentially many Dyck paths are in bijection in \cref{sec:const}.
 We then illustrate how this bijection could be extended in \cref{sec:ext bij}.